seddon-software/cpp/README.txt

 3. Install vscode

-4. Fire up vscode type:
+4. Fire up vscode type (the dot is important): code .
-    code .

 At Diamond